Internships in Art

 Internships and fieldwork placements help you build the foundation for a career in the art world.
-Whether you’re an undergraduate or graduate student, an internship provides opportunitiesto explore academic concepts and different career options while gaining practical experience.
-They also allow you to develop the network crucial to any job search.
+Whether you’re an undergraduate or graduate student, an internship provides opportunities to explore academic concepts and career options while gaining practical experience.

 Undergraduate students in Studio Art and Master’s students in Costume Studies and Visual Arts Administration participate in internships.
 Master’s students in Art Education participate in a fieldwork placement known as student teaching.
 Master’s students in Art Therapy participate in a clinical fieldwork placement.

 We nurture long-standing relationships with many museums, galleries, auction houses, magazines, design firms, and fashion designers for internships as well as with schools and health care organizations for fieldwork placements.
-As a student in our programs in studio art and art professions, you are highly sought after as an intern for your abilities and training.
+Our students are highly sought after as interns for their abilities and training.
 Many of our interns go on to work within the same organizations in which they interned.